ritikazahira/ritikazhaira/README.md

-- 👋 Hi, I’m @Ritika Zhaira Mishra
+- 👋 Hi, I’m @Ritika Mishra
-- 👀 I’m interested in AI and Machine Learning
+- 👀 I’m interested in AI and Machine Learning..
 - 🌱 I’m currently learning and building upon my coding skills.
-- 💞️ I’m looking to collaborate on any advanced computer science projects.
+- 💞️ I’m looking to collaborate on nothing lol.
-- 📫 How to reach me: you can reach me by following me and dming me on twitter: @ritikazhaira
+- 📫 How to reach me: suiiii

 <!---
 ritikazhaira/ritikazhaira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.